paradisec-archive/PARADISEC_workflows/10_quality_control.md

   <img width="500" src="images/MediaInfo-01.jpg">
 </p>

-The icon to the left with the arrow and the "i" is the export function.
+Then press the icon on the left with the arrow and the "i".
+This is the export function.
 Alternatively, you can go to *File>Export* in the menu.
 This window will open, directing you to choose your export format.

 <p align="center">
   <img width="400" src="images/MediaInfo-04.jpg">